ganttlab/ganttlab-live/README.md

 ## Configuring

-If you want to configure _GanttLab Live_ more before runnning it, follow those four easy steps:
+If you want to configure _GanttLab Live_ more before running it, follow those four easy steps:

 1. `git clone https://gitlab.com/ganttlab/ganttlab-live` will clone this repository
 1. `cd ganttlab-live && ./bashInDevEnv.sh` to connect to the development environment